 Although rates of diseases related to age are much higher in people with HIV, it does not mean that all who are HIV positive have multiple diseases by the time to reach their 50s.
 In fact, actual rates of some diseases related to age remain well under 10% in people with HIV.
 What is not clear is to be at increased risk of diseases, as we need to be vigilant screening of several diseases and the treatment of any disease will be different in people with HIV.

 Researchers are actively working on these issues.
-However, the best methods available for preventing age-related physical and mental degradation in the old standbys: diet, exercise, maintaining social connections and abstention from harmful behaviors.
+However, the best methods available for age-related prevention in physical and mental degradation of the old standbys: diet, exercise, maintaining social connections and abstention from harmful behaviors.

 I would like to make a brief manifesto.
 There have been people who come here, copy all the text, including the pictures and post them on their blogs as if it were their content.